-The person(s) in whose name the eligible property is titled or a leasee of that property who is legally obligated to pay real estate taxes assessed against the property.
+The person(s) in whose name the eligible property is titled or a lessee of that property who is legally obligated to pay real estate taxes assessed against the property.

 The Lynchburg City Code Section 18-51.1 states that in order to be considered for the Land Use Deferral Program, a property (or portion thereof) must meet the criteria of one of the following:

-Complete and submit a Virginia Department of Taxation application to the City Assessor for the classification, assessment and taxation of qualifying property.
+Complete and submit a Virginia Department of Taxation physical Application (PDF) or an online application to the City Assessor for the classification, assessment, and taxation of qualifying property.
 (Applications should be received by the City Assessor on or before May 1st of each year for the next succeeding tax year.
 In any year in which a general reassessment is being made, applications may be submitted until thirty (30) days have elapsed after the notice of increase in assessment is mailed or sixty (60) days preceding the tax year which begins July 1st, whichever is later.)
-Applications are available from the City Assessor’s Office.
+Applications are available from the City Assessor's Office.
 An application should be submitted whenever the use or acreage of the land previously approved changes; provided that the property owner must revalidate annually with the City Assessor any applications previously approved.
-There is a non-refundable initial application fee of $40.00.
+There is a non-refundable initial application fee of $40.
 A separate application must be submitted for each parcel on the land book.

-First-time applicants must submit a recorded plat, in its entirety, for each parcel.
-The court house locality, deed book or instrument number reference and the date recorded must also be provided.
+In addition to a physical Application (PDF) or an online application, first-time applicants must submit a recorded plat, in its entirety, for each parcel.
+The courthouse locality, deed book or instrument number reference, and the date recorded must also be provided.
 Partial plats will not be accepted.
 Documentation supporting that the land to be accepted into qualified agricultural or horticultural use has been farmed for that use for the last five years must also be provided by first-time applicants.